Using Istio to Improve End-to-End Security

 Conventional network security approaches fail to address security threats to distributed applications deployed in dynamic production environments.
-Today, we describe how Istio authentication enables enterprises to transform their security posture from just protecting the edge to consistently securing all inter-service communications deep within their applications.
-With Istio authentication, developers and operators can protect services with sensitive data against unauthorized insider access and they can achieve this without any changes to the application code!
+Today, we describe how Istio Auth enables enterprises to transform their security posture from just protecting the edge to consistently securing all inter-service communications deep within their applications.
+With Istio Auth, developers and operators can protect services with sensitive data against unauthorized insider access and they can achieve this without any changes to the application code!

 Modern application architectures are increasingly based on shared services that are deployed and scaled dynamically on cloud platforms.
 Traditional network edge security (e.g. firewall) is too coarse-grained and allows access from unintended clients.
 An example of a security risk is stolen authentication tokens that can be replayed from another client.
 This is a major risk for companies with sensitive data that are concerned about insider threats.
 Other network security approaches like IP whitelists have to be statically defined, are hard to manage at scale, and are unsuitable for dynamic production environments.

 Thus, security administrators need a tool that enables them to consistently, and by default, secure all communication between services across diverse production environments.